 The bill SB 2514 amends various sections of Florida Statutes to enhance health and human services, particularly in dental and cancer care.
-It allows dental and dental hygiene students to apply for the Dental Student Loan Repayment Program prior to employment, provided they have a job offer in a public health program or private practice.
+It allows dental and dental hygiene students to apply for the Dental Student Loan Repayment Program prior to employment, provided they have an offer in a public health program or private practice.
 The bill also establishes the Cancer Connect Collaborative to oversee grant applications for cancer research and treatment, prioritizing certain applications and ensuring eligibility criteria for health care providers.
 Additionally, it introduces changes to nursing home oversight, including consumer satisfaction surveys and biennial patient safety culture surveys, while mandating specific qualifications for nursing home medical directors.

 Statutes affected: S 2514 Filed: 400.141, 400.191, 408.08, 409.908